A chess player spends a lot of time in front of the chessboard. So asking about the chessboard color is quite normal. Right?

-So this was a short answer.
-Now, let’s discuss in detail why classic black and the white-colored chessboard is not preferred along with proper guidance in the end that will tell you which color chessboard will be best for you plus the history of modern-day chess boards in brief.
+So this just a short answer.
+Ahead in this article, I’m going to discuss in detail about the problems with high contrast chessboards, along with proper guidance in the end that will tell you which color chessboard will be best for you.
+Plus, the history of modern-day chess boards in brief.

 So keep reading till the end!

 Eye strain due to high contrast chess boards